bns1808/MECE788Group1/README.md

 # Tennessee Eastman Process Dataset Analysis and Anomaly Detection

-This repository contains the implementation of machine learning models including Random Forest, LSTM (Long Short-Term Memory), and Autoencoder for the analysis and anomaly detection on the Tennessee Eastman Process dataset.
+This repository contains the implementation of machine learning models including Random Forest and Bi-directional LSTM (Long Short-Term Memory) followed by an ANN neural classifier.
+The objective of the repository is to achieve anomaly detection as early as possible and then classify them into the fault type for post analysis of faults in industries.

 ## Introduction

+Usual alarm systems in industries are mechanized to work on pre-set threshold values for different kinds of control variables like pressure, flow rate, etc. These alarm systems miss out anamolies that are captured by combination of disturbances in more than one control variables.

 The Tennessee Eastman Process dataset is a widely used benchmark dataset in the field of process monitoring and fault detection.
 It simulates a chemical process with various operating conditions and potential faults.
-The goal of this project is to develop machine learning models to detect anomalies or faults in the process.
+The goal of this project is to develop machine learning models to detect anomalies as early as possible and classify the fault type in the process.

 ## Dataset